tldr-pages/tldr/pages/common/pssh.md

 `pssh -i -h {{path/to/hosts_file}} {{date}}`

-- Run a commond as root, prompting for root's password:
+- Run a command as root; asks for root password:

 `pssh -i -h {{path/to/hosts_file}} -A -l {{root}} {{date}}`